We have much more to do and your continued support is needed now more than ever.

 Sharks have a lot of unique adaptations.
 One defining feature is their skeleton, which is made up of cartilage rather than bone.
 Another is their teeth; sharks shed and grow new ones throughout their lifetimes.
 Unlike bony fish, they don’t have swim bladders for buoyancy, which allows sharks to move up and down through different depths in the water column without worrying about changes in pressure.

-Sharks reproduce via internal fertilization just like mammals, unlike most fish with eject eggs and sperm into the water for external fertilization.
+Sharks reproduce via internal fertilization just like mammals, unlike most fish which eject eggs and sperm into the water for external fertilization.
 Some sharks lay eggs while others give birth to live pups!

 Test your knowledge – take our shark facts quiz!